 Steak Eggs Benedict with Cajun Hollandaise

-When I was a kid, I spent many a day on my grandparents’ cattle farm.
+When I was a kid, I spent many days on my grandparents’ cattle farm.
 My PawPaw wasn’t what you’d call a sweet man.
-If you wanted to learn how to feed the chickens, maintain the catfish pond, fix a tractor, or watch a calf be born—my PawPaw was your man.
+If you wanted to learn how to feed the chickens, maintain the catfish pond, fix a tractor, or watch a calf be born, my PawPaw was your man.
 If you were looking for snuggles and bedtime stories, well… an old blanket and Matlock reruns would have to do.

 One of his quirks was naming cows after family members.
 You’d think that would be endearing—and it might have been—if my PawPaw hadn’t been such a harsh man.
 It also would’ve helped if someone had informed my five-year-old self that this was a fairly common farming practice.

-There I’d be, eating my breakfast, when he’d come storming into the kitchen cussing about Jenny.
+There I’d be eating breakfast when he’d come storming into the kitchen cussing about Jenny.

 “That damn Jenny—she’s a bitch!
 She better watch it or she’ll be supper tomorrow!”